intel/yask/README.md

     "offload" and the OpenMP device target name.
     Use `make offload=1 offload_arch=<target>` to change the OpenMP target;
     the default is `spir64`, for GPUs with Intel(R) Architecture (e.g., Gen12).
+    Use `make offload_usm=1` to use the OpenMP Unified Shared Memory model.
   - The default compiler is now the Intel(R) oneAPI C++ compiler, icpx.
     If you want to use a different compiler, use `make YK_CXX=<compiler> ...` for the kernel, and/or `make YC_CXX=<compiler> ...` for the YASK compiler,